Dwafsigil/image-classifier-project-tutorial/README.md

 #### Step 1: Loading the dataset

-The dataset is located in Kaggle and you will need to access it to download it.
-You can find the competition [here](https://www.kaggle.com/c/dogs-vs-cats/data) (or by copying and pasting the following link in your browser: `https://www.kaggle.com/c/dogs-vs-cats/data`)
+The dataset is available at this [link](https://storage.googleapis.com/datascience-materials/dogs-vs-cats.zip).
+Download the folder and unzip the files.
+You will now have a folder containing the dataset and a subfolder named `train`, which includes over 25,000 image files (in `.jpg` format) of dogs and cats.
+The photos are labeled by their filenames, with the word `dog` or `cat`.

 Download the dataset folder and unzip the files.
 You will now have a folder called `train` containing 25,000 image files (.jpg format) of dogs and cats.
 The pictures are labeled by their file name, with the word `dog` or `cat`.